 The Aurora New Dawn Story

 Meet Shonagh, CEO of Aurora New Dawn

-Shonagh has over 24 years experience working in the violence against women sector and is an accredited Home Office Domestic Homicide review Chair.
+Shonagh has over nearly three decades experience working in the violence against women sector and is an accredited Home Office Domestic Homicide review Chair.
 Shonagh studied at Southampton University and graduated in Law LLB.
 An active feminist Shonagh volunteered for the local domestic abuse helpline during her time at University.

 After graduating Shonagh moved to London and continued her voluntary work with London Rape Crisis.
 Shortly after moving Shonagh got a job working on the national 24hr domestic abuse helpline for the charity Refuge.
 After 18 months on the helpline Shonagh carried on working for Refuge but this time in their refuge’s in South East London.
 After a few years Shonagh decided to return to Portsmouth, her home town.
 Continuing to work for Refuge she managed 3 refuges in East Sussex and helped to set up a fourth refuge in the area in her time there.